-- Switch jobs to have a smaller commute (or telecommute) – many of us work a standard 8 hour shift, but have a 30 minutes commute to and from work (some people even longer).
-If you make $40 per hour, but have a one hour commute (total), then you are really making $35.56 per hour ($40 X 8 hours = $320/day / 9 hours = $35.56/hour).
-This is just the costs of your time.
-Also think about the wear and tear on your car, mileage, depreciation, and the stress of dealing with traffic.
+- Switch jobs to have a smaller commute (or telecommute) – many of us work a standard 8-hour shift but have a 30 minutes commute to and from work (some people even longer).
+If you make $40 per hour but have a one hour commute (total), then you are really making $35.56 per hour ($40 X 8 hours = $320/day / 9 hours = $35.56/hour).
+This is just the cost of your time.
+Also, think about the wear and tear on your car, mileage, depreciation, and the stress of dealing with traffic.
 Is your commute worth it?

 - Switch your cell service – consider getting away from one of the major cell phone carriers (AT&T, Verizon, and Sprint), and going with Republic Wireless or Ting Mobile.
 We've reviewed both services and utilize them still today to help save us money month over month.
 In fact, I've been on Republic wireless for almost 3 years, and Matt has been using Ting for three years.
 Check out our reviews and consider switching to help save some money next year!

 - Use Our Local Library – $200/year – Weekly my family uses our local library for checking out kid's books, DIY books, novels, personal finance books, or movies.
 By using our library versus paying for the books and movies outright it saves us tons of money!
 I'd estimate that the library can easily save us $200/year, and especially with how much we go through children's books.